smfoote/federalist-papers-project/content/blog/5-the-same-subject-continued/index.md

 in as protectors, then refusing to leave.

 Think hard, be wise, and then decide.
-If we divide America into any number of independent nations, will that keep us more safe from foreign influence an hostilities?
+If we divide America into any number of independent nations, will that keep us more safe from foreign influence and hostilities?

 ---